WE ARE EXPERIENCED IN TRAMPOLINE PARK INJURY CASES.

 - The arbitration filings and proceedings are secret and not accessible to the media or other injured customers;

-- Decisions by the Arbitrator, even if wrong, are not appealable, unless you can prove some sort of corrupt behavior;
+- Decisions by the Arbitrator, even if wrong, are not appealable, unless you can prove some corrupt behavior;

 - Chances are that any decision, award or settlement will be subject to a NDA (Non-disclosure Agreement) or Order.